ORCHESTRA PROGRAM

 Reading Orchestra

 Reading Orchestra is MYAC’s entry-level orchestra.
 Reading Orchestra is a string-only group that focuses on teaching the basics of reading music and playing in an ensemble setting.
 The enrollment is kept smaller to facilitate a closer teacher and student relationship.
-It stresses concepts such as recognition of pitch, rhythmic accuracy, and basic ensemble skills.
+The students should have at least 1 year of prior instrumental experience.

 Reading Orchestra rehearses on Saturdays from 12:00 - 1:00pm.